publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch18/schI/stB/pt5/m__us_usc_t29_s1144a.md

     (e) __Application of section__

-        Except as provided in subsection (d) of this section, the application of this section is limited to determining the status of a church plan that is a welfare plan under the provisions of State insurance laws described in subsection (b) of this section.
+        Except as provided in subsection (d), the application of this section is limited to determining the status of a church plan that is a welfare plan under the provisions of State insurance laws described in subsection (b).
 This section shall not otherwise be construed to recharacterize the status, or modify or affect the rights, of any plan participant or beneficiary, including participants or beneficiaries who make plan contributions.

 ([Pub.
 L. 106–244][/us/pl/106/244], § 2, July 10, 2000, [114 Stat.
 499][/us/stat/114/499].)